spaetow/icat_authn/README.md

 Licences
 --------

-Portions of the code used in this repository is licenced to you under the Apache License v2.0, while the majority of the ICAT source is licenced under the FreeBSD (BSD 2-Clause) License.
+Portions of the code used in this repository are licenced to you under the Apache License v2.0, while the majority of the ICAT source is licenced under the FreeBSD (BSD 2-Clause) License.
 To see what the implications are for you, visit the [tl;drLegal Comparison](http://www.tldrlegal.com/compare?a=BSD+2-Clause+License+%28FreeBSD%29&b=Apache+License+2.0+%28Apache-2.0%29) for these licences.